Pear Tart with Custard

 Traditional and Bimby Recipe.

-Autumn has arrived, and this dessert is a sweet memory for me.
-It was indeed a recipe from my grandmother, who used to make it in her pastry shop
+Autumn has arrived and this dessert is a sweet memory for me.
+It was, in fact, a recipe from my grandmother, who prepared it in her pastry shop

 The delicate and enveloping shortcrust pastry filled with a fragrant lemon custard.
-The glaze of homemade jam was a must.
+Then there was the homemade jam glossing that could not be missing.

-In the recipe, you will find the usual ingredients with the possibility to replace them with more diet-friendly options for those who want to indulge without affecting their diet.
-You will also find indications for low glycemic index.
+In the recipe, you will find, in addition to the usual ingredients, also the possibility to replace them with more dietetic ingredients for those who want to indulge in a small treat without impacting the diet; you will also find indications for low glycemic index.

 - Rest time: 30 Minutes